jnstq/rails-nginx-passenger-ubuntu/README.markdown

     sudo ./installer

-Change taret folder to /opt/ruby for easier upgrade later on
+Change target folder to /opt/ruby for easier upgrade later on

 Add Ruby Enterprise bin to PATH